 Both Good and Upworthy focus on releasing videos and news articles that are uplifting, with the end goal of creating a kinder, gentler society.
-When we read news that makes us feel happy, “feel good” chemicals are released by the brain, which have a positive effect on the body — and that’s definitely something to smile about.
+When we read the news that makes us feel happy, “feel good” chemicals are released by the brain, which has a positive effect on the body — and that’s definitely something to smile about.

 Cross-promotion and shared space

-Also merging are the two companies’ newsrooms; the shared space will encompass video production, content creation and design.
+Also merging are the two companies’ newsrooms; the shared space will encompass video production, content creation, and design.
 Upworthy will remain its “own brand” under Good Worldwide, and cross-promotion will take place between Upworthy.com and Good’s site, good.is, in an attempt to garner greater traffic and engagement for both.

-Coming onboard Good Worldwide as president is Eli Pariser, cofounder and co-CEO of Upworthy.
+Coming onboard Good Worldwide as president is Eli Pariser, co-founder, and co-CEO of Upworthy.
 Another Upworthy cofounder, Peter Koechley, will stay on as a consultant and advisor but won’t be participating in daily company activities.

 Looking to the future